gt-crnch-rg/arm-sve-tools/01_Compiler/02_Blocking/README.md

 `make clean`

 Try building with different compilers and notice the relative performance of each compiler.
-Remember that **this is a naive, unoptimized code.** In the next steps, we will explore how to improve on performace.
+All compilers *should* show a significant performance gain in comparison to the native version.